Too Eze: Midfield star's hat trick helps Arsenal beat Spurs and take 6-point lead in Premier League

 Asked if he might have been wearing the white of Spurs on Sunday, Eze said: “Let’s not speak about that.”

+Eze is getting a run in central midfield because of an injury to Arsenal captain Martin Odegaard and is slowly growing into the role.

+“He’s a big player who can create magic moments which unbalance a team,” Arsenal manager Mikel Arteta said.

-Tottenham goalkeeper Guglielmo Vicario apologized to the team's supporters for Spurs' meek performance.
+Tottenham goalkeeper Guglielmo Vicario apologized to the team's supporters for Spurs' meek performance, which came after manager Thomas Frank opted to deploy a five-man defense — without any success.

 “As a collective, we didn't fight,” Vicario said.